Two weeks later

 “Not snowing-all-the-time kind of cold,” she said, smiling more fully now.

 “True,” he said, chuckling.
-Yes, she had potential, would maybe even surpass her sister in the looks area one day.
 “So how do you know this?”

 “There are books in the library.
-I can read,” she said, smart-mouthed in the face of wealth and popularity; her fall-back position when she was unsure.
+I can read,” she said, smart-mouthed in the face of wealth, popularity or handsome.
+It was her fallback position when she was feeling unsure.
 “I want to be an engineer too.
-Mechanical, and I want to an artist,” she said, meeting his eyes; as if she was daring him to say something smart, he thought.
+Mechanical, and I want to an artist,” she said, meeting his eyes.
+She was daring him to say something smart, he thought.
 He smiled instead.

 “What kind of artist?”